Monkey02Psycho/Monkey02Psycho.github.io/README.md

 # Monkey02Psycho.github.io

-Just a simple place where i can show off my shitty code.
+Just a simple place where i can show off my code or websites nothing really special.